sasank-pankam/PeerConnect/docs/avails/connect.md

 # Module: avails.connect

-The `avails.connect` module serves as the public interface for network connection functionality in PeerConnect.
-It aggregates three lower-level modules—`_asocket`, `_conn`, and `_netproto`—and provides high-level utilities for creating, managing, and inspecting socket connections.
-This module supports both synchronous and asynchronous operations, as well as specialized helpers for multicast configurations.
+Serves as the public interface for network connection functionality in PeerConnect.
+It aggregates three lower-level modules—`_asocket`, `_conn`, and `_netproto` and provides high-level utilities for creating, managing, and inspecting socket connections.
+Supports both synchronous and asynchronous operations, as well as specialized helpers for multicast configurations.

 ---